marijnfs/zig-nng/doc/design.md

 [Design Document]
 Describes the general design elements
 - central job queue to make things simple
-- guids are the central identifier to pass manage how to deal with work
+- guids are the central identifier to manage how to deal with work
 - Reply and Request struct with guid and data.
-	- union(enum) to serialize
+	- union(enum) to serialize.

+[Xor]
+- Central distance unit.
+- Store nearest to ID's created from own ID
+- Store everything nearer than nearest connected ID in routing talbe.
+- Nearest ID (and n id's above that), gives idea of network size.
+	- Three of nearest ID, next ID above, ..etc.

 [Data]
 - Current block size: 64kb